Laurence Trimble: Biography

 Trimble began his film career at Vitagraph in the spring of 1910.
 He became one of the studio's leading directors, responsible for all of Jean's films and most of those made by Florence Turner, John Bunny and Flora Finch.

 Trimble was married to concert singer Louise Trenton; their daughter, Janet, was born in September 1912.

 In March 1913, Trimble and Jean resigned from Vitagraph, along with actor Tom Powers and Florence Turner.
 They went to England, where Turner formed her own company with studios at Walton-on-Thames.
 Trimble later explained that they went to England because in 1913 "the power of large companies [in the U.S.] left slight opportunity for an independent producer with small capital."
 Already famous from her Vitagraph films, Turner introduced herself to British audiences with a personal appearance at the London Pavilion on May 26, 1913.
-She and Trimble then toured Britain for the next six weeks, appearing together in 160 venues.
+She and Trimble then toured Britain for the next six weeks, appearing together at 160 venues.

 Trimble was head of production at Turner Films, released by Cecil Hepworth, and over the next three years he wrote and directed some of Britain's most highly regarded films of the period.
 They included Rose of Surrey (1913), described by The Bioscope as "one of the most charming English film comedies ever produced"; My Old Dutch (1915), which The Moving Picture World called "a rare picture, great in its simplicity, strong in its appeal, and splendidly played by its two principals"; and Far from the Madding Crowd (1915).

 In August 1916, Trimble left his wife in England and returned to the U.S. with his daughter and his canine star Jean, who died later that year.
 In Hollywood from 1917, Trimble joined the newly formed Goldwyn Pictures.
 He directed Fool's Gold (1919), an independent production partially filmed in the Cascade Mountains in Washington state, in which Turner tried to return to starring roles in American motion pictures.
 In 1920 Trimble directed three features for Selznick Pictures—notably, the last two films made by Olive Thomas before her death.